ESGF/esgf-test-suite/README.md

 [test]
 type = docker
 ```

+Note: esgf-test-suite raise a ConfigurationException if the configuration file is wrong or incomplete.

 ## Usage:

 The following examples except that you run the command in the `[installation_dir]/esgf-test-suite/esgf-test-suite/` directory